chem-gp/.github/profile/README.md

-__Fitting molecular Energies, Forces and Chemical shifts with scalable Gaussian Processes using Stochastic Variational Inference__
+__Fitting molecular Energies, Forces and Chemical shifts with scalable Gaussian Processes by Stochastic Variational Inference__